 - Are pregnant or are planning to become pregnant.
 Brigatinib can harm an unborn baby.

 - Are breastfeeding or planning to breastfeed.
 It is not known if brigatinib can pass through breast milk.

-- Are taking any other medications, vitamins, or natural supplements
+- Are taking any other medications (prescription or over-the-counter), vitamins, or natural supplements

-Females should utilize non-hormonal birth control while taking brigatinib and for at least 4 months after the last dose of brigatinib.
-Males with female partners that can become pregnant should also use effective birth control while taking brigatinib and for at least 3 after the last dose of brigatinib.
+Females that can become pregnant should utilize non-hormonal birth control while taking brigatinib and for at least 4 months after the last dose of brigatinib.
+Patients should discuss appropriate birth control methods with their doctor.
+Females should not breastfeed while taking brigatinib and for 1 week following the last dose.
+Males with female partners that can become pregnant should also use effective birth control while taking brigatinib and for at least 3 months after the last dose of brigatinib.
 Males should also talk to their provider about the possibility of developing infertility while on brigatinib.

-Brigatinib is an oral tablet taken once daily.
+Brigatinib is an oral tablet.
 Your doctor will determine the appropriate dosage for you.
-Do not change or stop taking your Alunbrig without talking to your provider.
+Do not change or stop taking your Alunbrig without talking to your doctor.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their brigatinib regimen.